Doctor Minerva: Fictional character biography

-During the "Spider-Verse" storyline, Doctor Minerva hires a group of human soldiers to assault a medical facility to steal a Terrigenesis cocoon containing an infant Inhuman.
+During the "Spider-Verse" storyline, Minerva hires a group of human soldiers to assault a medical facility to steal a Terrigenesis cocoon containing an infant Inhuman.
 As they escape, Minerva is attacked by Ms. Marvel and the fight also draws Spider-Man's attention.
-As the two superheroes work together to fight her, Minerva reveals her plan of using the genetic material from Terrigenesis cocoons to create a new breed of Kree Super-Soldiers and shows the early results of her work by transforming into a giant creature to attack the heroes.
-During this time, she used the villain Clash and some unnamed people as her hired henchmen.
-It was later discovered that Minerva's research is not being sanctioned by the Kree Empire, and Minerva was forced to abandon her plan when Spider-Man threatened to inform Kree-Lar of her illegal activities while Clash takes out the other henchmen upon seeing Ms. Marvel with the Inhuman baby.
+Minerva reveals her plan of using the genetic material from Terrigenesis cocoons to create Kree super-soldiers and shows the early results of her work by transforming into a giant creature to attack the heroes.
+Minerva is forced to abandon her plan when Spider-Man threatens to inform Kree-Lar of her illegal activities.

 Doctor Minerva returns to Earth during the "Civil War II" storyline.
 Carol Danvers, now acting as Captain Marvel and heading up Alpha Flight, engaged her in a brief battle in North Fork, California.
-Captain Marvel was unable to prevent her from unleashing a mutagenic virus on the inhabitants of North Fork, who were transformed into crustacean-like creatures.
-The attack had been predicted by the Inhuman named Ulysses Cain and was a key reason for Captain Marvel to support using his precognitive visions as a crime-fighting tool.
-Minerva escaped but was tracked to South Boston, where she was planning to spread an upgraded version of the virus through Captain Marvel's hometown.
-Captain Marvel, Alpha Flight and the Ultimates were able to stop her, though her genetic experiments allowed her to transform into a monstrous being.
-She was arrested and imprisoned by a friendly faction of the Kree.
+Captain Marvel was unable to prevent her from unleashing a mutagenic virus on the inhabitants of North Fork, who are transformed into crustacean-like creatures.
+Minerva is imprisoned by a friendly faction of the Kree.